AnnaL001/news-portal/README.md

 A REST API for querying and retrieving scoped news and information

 ## Description
-The Java application is a REST API that provides access to endpoints that allow employees to create and retrieve news/articles/posts available to all employees.
+The Java application is a REST API that provides access to endpoints that allow employees to create and retrieve news/articles/posts available to all employees and those available by navigating to a department.
+Aside from that there are endpoints to create and retrieve departments and users.
+There are also endpoints that allow an admin to delete users let go by the company and allow a user/admin that created a post to delete the corresponding post.

 #### By **[Lynn Nyangon](https://github.com/AnnaL001)**